-Get the Growyze app and make it your team’s star player to crush the chore and admin of stock control, waste management and ordering that often starts once service is over.
+Book a demo and get the growyze app and make it your team’s star player to crush the chore and admin of stock control, waste management and ordering that often starts once service is over.

 With the Growyze app, your team can take care of those things on-the-go, to finish up on time and get some rest.